Marshall Faulk

-Marshall William Faulk (born February 26, 1973) is an American football coach and former professional running back who is the running backs coach for the Colorado Buffaloes.
+Marshall William Faulk (born February 26, 1973) is an American football coach and former professional running back who is the head coach for the Southern Jaguars.
 Faulk previously played in the National Football League (NFL) for 12 seasons, most notably with the St. Louis Rams.
 He is regarded as one of the greatest running backs of all time.

 Faulk played college football for the San Diego State Aztecs, twice receiving unanimous All-American honors.
 He was selected second overall in the 1994 NFL draft by the Indianapolis Colts, where he spent his five seasons and earned two Pro Bowl selections.
 Faulk spent his next seven seasons with the Rams, becoming a central contributor to the Greatest Show on Turf offense.
 As a member of the Rams, Faulk was named NFL Most Valuable Player in 2000, won a record three AP NFL Offensive Player of the Year awards, extended his Pro Bowl selections to seven, and received three consecutive first-team All-Pro selections.
 He also appeared in two Super Bowls and won Super Bowl XXXIV.
 Following his playing career, Faulk was an analyst for various programs on NFL Network until December 2017.

-Faulk is one of only three NFL players to reach at least 10,000 rushing yards and 5,000 receiving yards and the only to amass 12,000 yards rushing and 6,000 yards receiving.
+Faulk is one of only three NFL players (along with Marcus Allen and Tiki Barber) to reach at least 10,000 rushing yards and 5,000 receiving yards and the only to amass 12,000 yards rushing and 6,000 yards receiving.
 He was inducted to the Pro Football Hall of Fame in 2011 and the College Football Hall of Fame in 2017.